belu/microquark/docs/HOWTO.md

 mvn quarkus:dev
 ```

+If you want to build and run a native image see [here](NATIVE.md).

 The application has fully started when you see an entry: `Listening on: http://localhost:8080`

 ## Getting data in

-You have two possibilities to load data: automatically with the DataImporter or manually via REST.
+You have two possibilities to load data: automatically with the **DataImporter** or manually via REST.

 ### Using the DataImporter